FinSA / FinIA Assessment

 On 15 June 2018, Parliament adopted the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA).
 The drafts of the associated ordinances were published on 24 October 2018.

 The purpose of FinSA is the cross-sector regulation of financial products and services, as well as their distribution.
 FinSA is also intended to improve and standardise customer protection.
 The Act is based on the European MiFID II Directive, but it differs in some areas (or goes less far than MiFID II).

 The FinIA introduces a licensing requirement for asset managers and trustees, and combines the licensing rules for managers of collective assets, fund management companies and securities firms (securities dealers) in one piece of legislation.

 How can you prepare yourself as a financial services provider for the imminent changes in order to continue successfully providing services to your clients?

-The FinSA/FinIA Assessment of GWP aims to provide the financial industry with pragmatic answers to the following important questions:
+gwp's FinSA/FinIA Assessment aims to provide financial institutions with pragmatic answers to the following important questions:

 For all affected sectors of the financial industry (banks, collective asset managers, asset managers, trustees):